Skip to main content

 Many young people, especially young women, are in relationships with people who are much older than them, but these age-gap relationships have certain pressures and challenges.

-This will depend on the people involved.
+In short, yes!
+Absolutely you should have your say in any relationship.
 But a common challenge of being in a romantic relationship with someone older is that they may have more say than you in making decisions, and you might feel less able to be honest with them about how you feel.

 My friends are dating older people, so why shouldn’t I?